brettwooldridge/HikariCP/README.md

 ``connectionTimeout``<br/>
 This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
-If this time is exceeded without a connection becoming available, an SQLException will be thrown.  *Default: 5000*
+If this time is exceeded without a connection becoming available, a SQLException will be thrown.  *Default: 5000*

 ``dataSource``<br/>
 This property is only available via programmatic configuration.
 This property allows you